Healthy alternatives to unhealthy food & snacks

 Ice cream is essentially churned, frozen fat and sugar.
 Frozen yogurt is a lot lower in both and contains probiotics to help our digestive system.
 However, it is still quite high in calories and you cut out any health benefits if you go and cover it in melted toffee.
 Try pairing it with fresh fruit or nuts as a sweet and tasty replacement for your dessert.

-Beer / spirits or wine
+Replace beer with spirits or wine

 Your standard burger can have around 350 calories in it.
 However, if you were to replace this with a grilled chicken breast, it’d be just 220 calories –and that’s for a large 150g piece of chicken.